 Dual job searches are often a challenge.
 If there is no suitable position available at Kenyon for a spouse or partner, there are opportunities close by.
-Knox County is home to Mount Vernon Nazarene University, and several large employers who often have openings for healthcare workers, engineers, and other professionals: the Knox County Community Hospital , Rolls Royce , Kokosing Construction Company, and Ariel Corportation, to name a few.
+Knox County is home to Mount Vernon Nazarene University, and several large employers who often have openings for healthcare workers, engineers, and other professionals: the Knox County Community Hospital , Siemens , Kokosing Construction Company, and Ariel Corportation, to name a few.
 Many of these attract professionals from all over the country.
 Within an hour, there are also opportunities in neighboring cities and counties.
 Columbus is home to Nationwide Insurance, JPMorgan Chase & Company, and Abbott Nutrition, among other large employers.
 As the capital of Ohio, Columbus is also home to many state government positions.

 For academic spouses and partners, the Five Colleges of Ohio ("Ohio 5") often have postings at those institutions.
 The Columbus metro area is also home to The Ohio State University's flagship and regional campuses, as well as more than 40 other colleges and universities.